-The global geopolitical tensions - including the Russian invasion of Ukraine and the Israel-Palestine conflict - have led to CBN's decision to keep geopolitical risk as a key Strategic Risk.
+The global geopolitical tensions - including geopolitical confrontations such as conflicts in Eastern Europe, the Middle East and territorial disputes in the South China sea involving several states as well as escalating global trade tariffs wars - have led to CBN's decision to keep geopolitical risk as a key Strategic Risk.
 Recent years have shown how financial and macroeconomic conditions can be significantly affected by different politically driven scenarios (e.g. Brexit or USA-China trade war).
 In addition, the tax landscape in the Netherlands continues to evolve, which brings additional challenges to banks.